the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 ### Visit

 The canopy area is open, and you can circulate freely.
-If you are hungry for something sweet, check out Lady M's shop in the south side for delicious and beautiful cakes.
+If you are hungry for something sweet, check out Lady M's shop on the south side for delicious and beautiful cakes.

 <building-info-container id="117" />